nailperry-zd/picai_prep/README.md

 - padding: maintain the input as central part and pad the surroundings.
 - crop: maintain the input as central part and remove the surroundings.

+4. the input files are not limited to `mha`, it also supports `nii.gz`, since `sitk.ReadImage` the SimpleITK (sitk) library supports reading a variety of medical image file formats, including both .mha (Meta Image) and .nii (Nifti) file formats.

 ## Tips

 - When I ran the `test_dcm2mha` for the first time, I got the error that `file path not exists`.
-To solve this problem, first we need to run `os.getcwd()` to get the current dir, then we will have a idea whether the file path is correct.
+To solve this problem, first we need to run `os.getcwd()` to get the current dir, then we will have an idea whether the file path is correct.

 ## Usage